LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Profile

-Clients should support activity objects of type profile to represent profile data associated with users.
+Clients should support profile activity objects to represent profile data associated with users.
 Profile objects must include a `"type"` field with the value `"Profile"`.
-Profile objects must include a `"describes` field with an activity sub-object of type person to represent the user being described by the profile object.
+Profile objects must include a `"describes` field with an activity sub-object of type `"Person"` to represent the user being described by the profile object.

 Profile objects should include a `"summary"` field with a string representing a short biography of the user.
-Profile objects should include an `"icon"` field with an activity sub-object of type image referring to an image to be used as the user's avatar.
+Profile objects should include an `"icon"` field with an activity sub-object of type `"Image"` referring to an image to be used as the user's avatar.
-Profile objects should include a `"links"` field with an array of activity sub-objects of type link referring to other websites or profiles associated with the user.
+Profile objects should include a `"links"` field with an array of activity sub-objects of type `"Link"` referring to other websites or profiles associated with the user.

 For example, the following would be a valid profile object: